Malulu/metaphorsrobot/call.md

 	</div>
 	<div class="6u 12u$(small)">
 		<h3>Contributions</h3>
-		<p>Authors are invited to submit a 2-page position papers, portfolios, films, artworks, pictorials or other short creative pieces that describe work and interest in cultivating new metaphors for interacting with social robots.
-Additionally, we ask the submission to be accompanied by a short Bio and the CV of the authors.
-Submissions should be emailed to robotmetaphors@gmail.com. </p>
+		<p>Authors are invited to submit a 2-page position paper (lateX or word temapltes will be provided soon) that describes a new metaphor for interacting with social robots.
+Submissions are encouraged to include visuals (such as porfolios, sketches, short films, artworks, pictorials or other short creative pieces) that were created by the authors.
+Submissions materials should be emailed to robotmetaphors@gmail.com and should be accompained by a short Bio and the CV of the authors. </p>
 	</div>
 	<div class="6u$ 12u$(small)">
 		<h3>Topics (not limited to)</h3>